EAGRE-water-wave-impact-modelling/FSI_Experiments/Exp1_carriage_rest_0.25m/README.md

 |      6_58     |  0.25 |   2  |  6.239 |         0.040        |
 |      7_59     |  0.39 |  2.5 |  9.748 |         0.040        |
 |      8_60     | 0.016 | 0.58 |  0.525 |        0.0305        |

+In table 1, H means wave height, T denotes wave time period, λ is wavelength, and wave steepness is the ratio of wave height and wavelength.